Covid 19 coronavirus: Kiwis petition for Dr Ashley Bloomfield to be named New Zealander of the Year

 "Leadership is an invitation to collective action," he said.
 "This is a joint effort," he said, before thanking all health workers across the country.

-Prime Minister Jacinda Ardern acknowledged Bloomfield's humility, saying he "gets very humble when you play the song about him too".
+Prime Minister Jacinda Ardern acknowledged Bloomfield's humility.
+"He gets very humble when you play the song about him too," she said, referring to a YouTube video made by musician-composer Maxwell Apse which includes the lyric "the way he speaks makes me feel like it's gonna be okay".

 2020's New Zealander of the Year was awarded to New Zealand actor and director Jennifer Ward-Lealand Te Atamira.